redtide/archlive/README.md

-# revenge_installer-iso
+# zen_installer-iso
-The iso for the revenge installer
+The iso for the Zen installer